cstybert/dcr-blockchain/README.md

 3. In the `dns` directory, run command `dotnet run` to start a DNS seeder server.
 This DNS server functions to supply a pre-defined list of semi-permanent seed nodes (stored in `dns/network.json`) to requesting nodes.
 By default, this list contains only a single node, running on IP address `localhost:4300`.

 ## Starting a node
-There are two types of nodes in this blockchain environment: Miner and FullNode.
+There are two types of nodes in this blockchain environment: Miner and FullNode. **It is important that the first miner or full node uses port 4300.** Afterwards when spinning up more nodes, you can use whatever port you would like.

 ### Miner
 A miner is responsible for receiving transactions, arranging these in blocks, and mining and propagating blocks throughout the network.